eightsmile/cfa/FixedIncome.md

 - **Value Additivity**: Whole = Sum of Parts
 - **Dominance**: a financial asset with a risk-free payoff in the future must have a positive price today.
+- **Rational**: **when the profit happens in year 0 only it's a value additivity arbitrage and when happens at year 1 it's a dominance arbitrage**.

 #### Binomial Interest Rate Tree - Arbitrage Free